bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-23-newsletter.md

-  and outlines that with Bitcoin Core 24.0, users will be able to use [descriptors][topic descriptors] and RPCs (like `deriveaddresses` and `importdescriptors`) along with the new `multi_a` descriptor to create [taproot][topic taproot]-compatible multisig scripts.
+  and outlines that with Bitcoin Core 24.0, users will be able to use [descriptors][topic descriptors] and RPCs (like `deriveaddresses` and `importdescriptors`) along with the new `multi_a` descriptor to create [taproot][topic taproot]-compatible multisig scripts. {% assign timestamp="15:38" %}

-- [Is it possible to skip Initial Block Download (IBD) on pruned node?]({{bse}}116030) While not currently supported in Bitcoin Core, Pieter Wuille points to the [assumeutxo][topic assumeutxo] project which would allow for a new node to bootstrap by fetching a UTXO set that can be verified by a hard-coded hash.
+- [Is it possible to skip Initial Block Download (IBD) on pruned node?]({{bse}}116030) While not currently supported in Bitcoin Core, Pieter Wuille points to the [assumeutxo][topic assumeutxo] project which would allow for a new node to bootstrap by fetching a UTXO set that can be verified by a hard-coded hash. {% assign timestamp="18:58" %}

 ## Releases and release candidates